yslai/ntuple-gj/doc/branch.md

 | `jet_truth_ptd`           | `__fp16[njet]`         | MC truth jet _p_<sub>T</sub>_D_                                     |
 | `met_tpc`                 | `double[2]`            | The _x_ and _y_ components of the TPC _&#582;_<sub>T</sub> (GeV)    |
 | `met_truth`               | `double[2]`            | The _x_ and _y_ components of the MC truth _&#582;_<sub>T</sub> (GeV) |

+### Notes on energy flow polynomials

+To avoid denormalized half precision numbers, the values are scaled by 2<sup>15</sup>, such that an EFP of 1 is stored as 32768.
+The &chi;&nbsp;=&nbsp;4 entries corresponding those requiring a rank-4 tensor trace are only filled if there are less than 200 particles inside the jet.